teamallnighter/ccdd-blog-2020/_posts/2020-09-04-what-is-static.md

 IMO, just about everyone should be using a static page unless you are building a web app.
 Most companies will only require a static page.
 If your page needs to tell people who you are and provide contact information a static page will do.

 A static page no longer requires the large ecosystem that webpages required or that dynamic pages require now.
 A static page can be hosted through Github and Netlify saving your comapny a lot of money and your dev a lot of head ache.

+[Contact Me](https://chrisconnelly.dev) for more information on how a statis site can help your business